flashbackzoo/bitplate/README.md

 ### Using singletons

-Testing singletons can be problematic.
+Testing singletons can be tricky.
 Because Node.js uses a different instance of RequireJS to the front-end application, a different instance of your singleton can be returned.

-## TODO

-* Make Backbone and Node.js use the same instance of RequireJS.
+One way to get around this is attach a method that returns the singleton to the object you're testing.

 ## Misc